ADORSYS-GIS/e2e-banking-app/docs/backend_guide.md

     1. User Authentication:

-        Testing Framework: JUnit or TestNG
+        - Unit Testing:

+            Test the user authentication component by writing unit tests that validate the behavior of the login functionality.

+            Example: Verify that a valid username and password combination results in a successful login, while an invalid combination leads to authentication failure.

+        - Integration Testing:

-        Example: Write test cases to validate user authentication by simulating login requests with different credentials and asserting the expected behavior, such as successful login or authentication failure.
+            Perform integration tests to ensure the seamless integration of the user authentication component with other related components, such as the user database or third-party authentication providers.

+            Example: Validate that when a user logs in successfully, their credentials are correctly fetched from the database and their session is properly maintained.

     2. Payment Processing:

-        Testing Framework: JUnit or TestNG
+        - Unit Testing:

+            Write unit tests to verify the payment processing component, focusing on individual functions or methods responsible for calculations, validations, or communication with payment gateways.

+            Example: Test that a function calculating transaction fees returns the expected result based on different input scenarios.

+        - Integration Testing:

-        Example: Create test cases to verify payment processing functionality, including mocking external payment gateways and asserting the correct calculation of transaction fees and the update of user balances.
+            Perform integration tests that simulate end-to-end payment processing flows, including interactions with external payment gateways and data updates in the backend.

+            Example: Validate that when a payment transaction is initiated, the correct payment gateway is called, the response is handled appropriately, and user balances are updated accordingly.

     3. Transaction History:

-        Testing Framework: JUnit or TestNG
+        - Unit Testing:

-        Example: Write test cases to ensure the accuracy of transaction history by simulating requests for transaction records, filtering by date range or transaction type, and asserting the correct display of transaction details.
+            Write unit tests to ensure the accuracy of the transaction history functionality, focusing on individual methods responsible for retrieving and filtering transaction records.

-    4. Error Handling:

-        Testing Framework: JUnit or TestNG

-        Example: Test the backend's error handling capabilities by writing test cases that intentionally trigger errors, such as sending invalid inputs or simulating database connection failures, and asserting the correct error responses or exception handling behavior.
+            Example: Test that a method filtering transactions by date range returns the expected results when provided with specific date inputs.

+        - Integration Testing:

+            Conduct integration tests that validate the end-to-end flow of retrieving and displaying transaction history, including interactions with the database or other data sources.

+            Example: Verify that when a request for transaction records is made, the backend retrieves the relevant data from the database and presents it accurately.

 # Conclusion